 Brass can start to look a little dated, and you might want to freshen it up.
 The process is similar to painting other metals but with some slight differences.
 Follow the steps below to spray paint a brass bed frame:

-2. Wipe away the dirt with a tack cloth.
+- Wipe away the dirt with a tack cloth.
 The tack cloth is important.
-It helps you remove any dirt, corrosion, or debris that might not come away with a paper towel or a lint-free cloth.
+It helps remove dirt, corrosion, or debris that might not come away with a paper towel or a lint-free cloth.

-3. Degrease the frame.
-Go over the part of the frame you’re going to paint with a degreaser.
-Then leave for 10 minutes to dry.
+- Degrease the frame.
+Go over the part of the frame you will paint with a degreaser.
+Then, leave for 10 minutes to dry.
 If there’s dirt, grease, or oil on the frame when you paint it, the paint won’t stick to it correctly.

 How to paint a wooden bed frame